 Professor Phil Hannaford

 After graduating from the University of Aberdeen in 1981 with MBChB, Professor Hannaford trained for general practice in Sheffield.
-This was followed by a period of research training and experience as a part-time research fellow and Principal in general practice, before making research his full-time career in 1992.
+He was a part-time research fellow and Principal in general practice before making research his full-time career in 1992.
 He was Director of the Royal College of General Practitioners’ (RCGP) Manchester Research Unit for three years before moving back to Aberdeen in 1997 when he took up the NHS Grampian Chair of Primary Care.
 Part of the remit of this post is to foster and develop research within the primary care community in Grampian.

-Outside commitments includes work for: the World Health Organisation, as member of the RHR/HRP Research Project Review Panel and member of the Guideline Steering Group for WHO’s Evidence-based Contraceptive Guidelines; Cancer Research UK, as chair of its Population Research Committee; and member of the REF Subpanel 2 (Public Health, Health Services and Primary Care).
+Outside commitments include work for: the World Health Organization, including member of the Guideline Steering Group for WHO’s Evidence-based Contraceptive Guidelines; member of Medicines for Women’s Health Advisory Group, Commission on Human Medicines; and member of the REF Subpanel 2 (Public Health, Health Services and Primary Care).